tarantool/doc/doc/1.7/book/getting_started/using_binary.rst

              > parts = {'band_name'}
              > })

-To select a tuple from the second space of the database, using the second defined key, say:
+To select a tuple using the second defined key, say:

 .. code-block:: tarantoolsession